How to Save Money on Flights: A Travel Blogger’s Top Secrets for Finding Cheap Flights

 Next, you should do some research on which airlines gave the most generous deals in recent history.
 For example, Air New Zealand has consistently offered flights from Los Angeles to London (UK) or Wellington (New Zealand) for under $250 on Black Friday for the last three years.
 Presumably, a similar discount will be announced, but there are limited seats and these offers often sell-out in under an hour.
 Do your homework so you can strike when the iron’s hot!

-Take Advantage of Upgrades with Credit Card and Airline Points
+4. Flight Upgrades With Credit Card and Airline Points

 When searching for discounted flights, remember to…